US warns China on behaviour towards its Asian neighbours

 While the forum is purely on security, the discussions are being held against a backdrop of Sino-US trade tensions and high-tech rivalry.

-"China can and should have a cooperative relationship with the rest of the region ...
-But behaviour that erodes other nations’ sovereignty and sows distrust of China’s intentions must end," acting US Secretary of Defence Patrick Shanahan told the forum.
+“China can and should have a cooperative relationship with the rest of the region ...
+But behaviour that erodes other nations´ sovereignty and sows distrust of China´s intentions must end,” acting US Secretary of Defense Patrick Shanahan told the forum.

-"Until it does, we stand against a myopic, narrow, and parochial vision of the future, and we stand for the free and open order that has benefited us all, including China."
+“Until it does, we stand against a myopic, narrow, and parochial vision of the future, and we stand for the free and open order that has benefitted us all, including China.”

 “The uncertain relationship between the US and China will remain as an explicit factor in shaping the stability of the Asia-Pacific region particularly that of Southeast Asian countries,” Malaysian Defence Minister Mohamad Sabu told the conference Saturday.